-Accredited by the National League for Nursing Accrediting Commission (NLNAC), the Associate of Science Degree in Nursing Program prepares the student for beginning level of practice and for National Council Licensure Examination (NCLEX) for Registered Nurses.
+The Associate of Science Degree in Nursing Program prepares the student for beginning level of practice and for National Council Licensure Examination (NCLEX) for Registered Nurses.
 Graduates are prepared to enter the nursing profession as responsible and caring individuals that can contribute value to their communities.
 Upon graduation, students are qualified for immediate employment.
-Information on program accreditation can be obtained at the National League for Nursing Accrediting Commission http://www.nlnac.org/home.htm.